reactjs/react.dev/src/content/reference/react/Children.md

 </Note>

-### Exposing multiple components {/*exposing-multiple-components*/}
+### Exposing multiple Components {/*exposing-multiple-components*/}

 Manipulating children with the `Children` methods often leads to fragile code.
-When you pass children to a component in JSX, you don't usually expect the component to manipulate or transform the individual children.
+When you pass children to a Component in JSX, you don't usually expect the Component to manipulate or transform the individual children.

 When you can, try to avoid using the `Children` methods.
 For example, if you want every child of `RowList` to be wrapped in `<div className="Row">`, export a `Row` component, and manually wrap every row into it like this: